kwekuYA/kwekuYA/README.md

 - 👋 Hi, I’m @kwekuYA
-- 👀 I’m interested in Cybersecurity
+- 👀 I’m interested in Cybersecurity & Python
-- 🌱 I’m currently learning Python

 <!---
 kwekuYA/kwekuYA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.